 Then melt your dark chocolate of choice and dip each coconut bliss ball into it.
 You can use whatever method you prefer to cover the balls with chocolate.

 If you’re wanting to experiment with simple, healthy variations on this recipe then I’d definitely suggest experimenting with dried fruit powders.
-These can be subtle or strong in flavour depending on your taste.
+These can be subtle or strong in flavor depending on your taste.

 I’d suggest starting with a tablespoon of powder and then adding more, to taste, until you reach the perfect levels.
 You may need to add slightly more condensed milk to the mixture too, depending on how much powder you add.